Scammers are becoming increasingly persistent and sophisticated. Here are some of the most common types of scams to watch out for.

-“Fraudsters are taking advantage of people's isolation and anxiety, and they're getting more sophisticated,” says Tara Ambrose, senior manager of client risk prevention at RBC Wealth Management–U.S. “We categorize a scam as an incident where a client has been duped or coerced by a fraudster to participate in a scheme.
-Scammers usually trick victims by building an emotional connection so the victim trusts them, or by using pressure tactics and threatening consequences.”
+“Fraudsters are taking advantage of people’s isolation and anxiety, and they’re getting more sophisticated,” says Tara Ambrose, senior manager of client risk prevention at RBC Wealth Management–U.S. “We categorize a scam as an incident where a client has been duped or coerced by a fraudster to participate in a scheme.
+Scammers usually trick people by building an emotional connection they can exploit, or by using pressure tactics and threatening consequences.”

-As fraudsters become increasingly persistent, wealth managers, bankers and families can work together to help protect any older adults from further losses and future scams.
+As fraudsters become increasingly persistent, wealth managers, bankers and families can work together to recognize risk factors and red flags, and help protect older adults from further losses and future scams.

 Living alone can also lead to loneliness, and fraudsters prey on that isolation and emotion.
-Ambrose describes how one client fell victim to an IRS scam.
-Every morning for months, the victim got a phone call from the scammer, checking on her and making sure she took her pills, Ambrose says.
+Ambrose describes how one client was targeted by an IRS scam: Every morning for months, she got a phone call from the scammer, checking on her and making sure she took her pills, Ambrose says.
 When the scam came to light, the client said she considered the caller to be like a son to her.

-Additionally, women are more likely to serve as caregivers, a role that can often fall victim to scams.
+Additionally, women are more likely to serve as caregivers, a role that can often be impacted by scams.
 “Sometimes the stress and isolation of caregiving can make them more susceptible,” Ambrose says.
-Around two-thirds of dementia caregivers are women, according to the Alzheimer's Association.
+Around two-thirds of dementia caregivers are women, according to the Alzheimer’s Association.

 Some of the most common scams that successfully target older adults include:

-These scammers claim the victim won a lottery or sweepstakes, but must pay taxes or fees to claim the prize.
+These scammers claim someone won a lottery or sweepstakes, but must pay taxes or fees to claim the prize.

-A pop-up ad or email says the person's computer has been hacked and demands payment.
-Once the victim engages, they use extreme pressure tactics for more and more funds or gift cards.
+A pop-up ad or email says the person’s computer has been hacked and demands payment.
+Once someone engages, the scammers use extreme pressure tactics for more and more funds or gift cards.